Best Scope for 300 Win Mag – The Top 4 Optics in 2025

 Glass Clarity & Reticle

-The Argos BTR GEN2 has fully multi-coated lenses, which is designed to cut down on glare.
-The coatings are effective, though not quite as advanced as those found on super premium scopes such as those from Swarovski or Zeiss.
-It also does a good job of admitting light, and the image is reasonably bright.
+The Argos BTR GEN2 has fully multi-coated lenses, designed to reduce glare.
+The coatings are effective, though not quite as advanced as those found on super-premium scopes such as those from Swarovski or Zeiss.
+They also do a good job of admitting light, and the image is reasonably bright.

 I did notice some issues.
 The image is ever so slightly foggy at high illuminations.
 There’s also a purple halo effect under some light conditions.
 This chromatic aberration, while minor, can be a downside for precision shooters who require the utmost clarity.
 But considering the price, I’d still rate the glass quality as good.
 During a long-range shooting competition, the halo effect was noticeable but did not significantly impact my accuracy.